ukff/kyma-environment-broker/docs/user/06-10-metrics.md

+# Kyma Environment Broker Metrics

-KEB metrics are exposed via the /metrics endpoint, which is called by prometheus in job manner every given duration of time and gather the metrics which are later pushed to Victoria metrics and Plutno dashboard and alerts.
+Kyma Environment Broker (KEB) metrics are exposed with the `/metrics` endpoint, which is called by Prometheus in a job manner every given duration of time and gathers the metrics, which are later pushed to Victoria metrics and Plutno dashboard and alerts.

 Metrics are counted in KEB memory by:
 1. pull data from database and update in-memory metric.